 Brushing and flossing of the teeth should be done at least twice daily.
 This is meant to remove plaque that may have accumulated in between the teeth.
 Brushing washes away the food particles that may have remained in the mouth.
 Brushing does not mean that you will whiten the teeth, it is meant to keep plaque and tartar away from the teeth.
 When plaque is removed it helps in preventing the formation of cavities and prevents tooth decay.
 If you leave plague unattended for long it hardens and forms tartar which is sticky and will bring about conditions like gingivitis, cavities, and even tooth decay.

 Our dentists at Desertview Dental Care are specialists in offering whitening procedures for your teeth.
 The dentist will perform a whitening procedure to give you white teeth.
-Book an appointment by calling us at 623-278-9402.
+Book an appointment or exam by calling us at 623-278-9402.